Sensacioles/Sensacioles/README.md

 ### 🍥 About me:

 - 👨‍💻 My name is Giovanni Sencioles, nice to meet you!
 I'm 22 years old, currently living in Vila Velha, Espírito Santo, Brazil;
 - 📚 Junior data scientist and information systems undergraduate.
-Planning on studying game development;
+Planning on studying game development and prosthetics engineering in the future;
 - 🌱 Currently learning more about data and text analytics.
 Developing my skills with SAS Code and SAS Studio, mainly Visual Text Analytics and Visual Investigator;
 - 🤝 Looking to collaborate on data science projects;
 - 🧠 Fun facts: Coffee and videogame addicted.
 I have a cat named Zelda and my favorite color is black.